-The first step to breezing through airport security is creating a CLEAR account online.
+The first step to breezing through airport security is creating a CLEAR account online — you can do so and receive a free two-month trial this summer by using the promo code CNNSUMMER22.
 Once that’s complete, all you need to do is pass through an airport that supports CLEAR to finish the process.
 There, you’ll need to present your photo ID, capture your biometric information and present your method of payment.
 Then, you’re all set to use CLEAR wherever it’s available.

 Once you’ve activated your membership, you can then go to any airport that’s supported by CLEAR and scan your boarding pass at a kiosk.
 After your biometrics are verified, you’ll be taken to the front of the security line by a CLEAR staff member — passing by everyone else in line.

 Note that in order to complete enrollment, you must be at least 18 years old and either a US citizen or legal permanent resident.
 In addition, you have to have one of the following forms of identification: US driver’s license, US passport, US passport card, US-issued permanent resident card, a state-issued ID or a US military ID.